murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/House Rules.md

 ---
 ### Offensive Maneuvers
+As part of the **Attack** action, you can take one of these maneuvers.
+If you can make more than one attack, you can replace one of your attacks with a maneuver.
+When you make a maneuver against an opponent, they get to make a **Strength** or **Dexterity saving throw** to avoid the effect.
+The **DC** for this saving throw is **8 + your Proficiency Bonus + your Strength modifier**.

 ##### Disarm
-As part of the **Attack** action, you can attempt to knock a weapon or other item out of your opponent's hand.
-You make an **Attack** roll vs. **DC (8+PB+Str/Dex mod)** of the creature.
-On a success, you don't deal damage but the opponent drops the item.
-You have **Disadvantage** on the Attack roll if you're smaller than the opponent or if the opponent is holding the item with two (or more) hands.
-You have **Advantage** on the Attack roll if you're larger than the opponent.
+On a failed saving throw, you don't deal damage but the opponent drops an item they're holding.
+They have **Advantage** on the saving throw if their size is larger than yours, or if they're holding the item with two (or more) hands.
+They have **Disadvantage** on the saving throw if their size is smaller than yours.

 ---
 ##### Grapple
+You can only grapple an opponent that's no more than one size larger than you.
+On a failed saving throw, the target gains the **Grappled** condition.
+This means:
+- Their speed drops to 0;
+- They have **Disadvantage** on attacks that don’t target you;
+- While you’re grappling, you can move the target along with you, but you move at half your speed.
-As part of the **Attack** action, you can try to Grapple your opponent if they're no more than one size larger than you and you have at least one free hand.
-They have to make a **Strength** or **Dexterity Saving Throw** vs. **your DC (8+PB+Str mod)**.
-On a success, the target gains the Grappled condition (it can’t move anymore and has **Disadvantage** on attacks that don’t target you).
-It can escape the Grapple by using its **Action** to make a **Str (Athletics)** or **Dex (Acrobatics)** roll vs. the same DC.
-While you’re grappling, you can move the target along with you but you move at half speed.
+They can escape the Grapple by using their **Action** to make a **Str (Athletics)** or **Dex (Acrobatics)** roll vs. the same DC.

 ---
 ##### Shove/Shove Aside
-As part of the **Attack** action you can attempt to shove your target, either knocking them prone or 5ft away from you, provided they're no more than one size larger than you.
-They have to make a **Strength** or **Dexterity Saving Throw** vs. **your DC (8+PB+Str mod)**.
-On a success, you either knock the target prone or 5ft away from you.
-If you choose to move the target to any space within your reach instead of straight back, they get **Advantage** on the saving throw.
+You can only shove an opponent that's no more than one size larger than you.
+On a failed saving throw, you don't deal damage but you knock them prone or 5ft away from you.
+You can also choose to move the opponent to any space within your reach instead of straight back, but they get **Advantage** on the saving throw.